 Gaze upon Shanghai from above at Shanghai Tower

 Even if it’s now relegated to a distant number two behind Burj Khalifa in Dubai among the world’s tallest buildings, Shanghai Tower is absolute must-see.

 Crawling up the skyline a staggering 632 metres (2,073 feet), this skyscraper is an impressive feat of modern engineering.
 It was built to withstand the tough conditions of earthquake- and typhoon-prone China.

 Peering up at Shanghai Tower from below (or even from the observation decks of its still insanely-tall brethren, the Shanghai World Financial Center) will truly put the building’s enormousness into perspective.

-Want to save time on your visit to Shanghai Tower?
+Want to save time on your visit?
 Grab your Shanghai Tower Observation Deck Ticket before you arrive!

 Getting to Shanghai Tower: Find your way to Lujiazui Station (Line 2), leaving via Exit 6.
-Walk southwest about 500 metres to get to Shanghai Tower.
+Walk southwest about 500 metres to get to the tower.